atakieddin/python/README.md

 # python
-A repository for my golang practice/projects
+A repository for my python practice/projects